Initializing… System deviation:

 GNSS and DCF77 antennas on the roof of SIDN

-The yellow arrows indicate direct links to reference clocks.
-Our stratum 1 server has links to reference clocks.
-The red arrows indicate network (i.e. internet) connections to 'parent' servers.
-Those connections enable your stratum 2 or 3 server(s) to retrieve their time from stratum 1 servers, including ours.
+The yellow arrows indicate a direct link to a reference clock β€” our stratum 1 server has that.
+The red arrows indicate a network connection (over the internet) to 'upstream' servers, for example your stratum 2 or 3 server(s) that retrieve their time from (among others) our stratum 1 server(s).

 • time1.esa.int